UPHL-BioNGS/Grandeur/README.md

 There's also a config file what we use here at UPHL, [UPHL.config](./configs/UPHL.config).

 ## Do you have test data?
-Yes.
-Actually.
-But also not quite.
+Yes, actually, but also not quite.
 Fastq files can be rather large and github isn't the best place to store them.
-Instead, some sample fastq files from the [SRA](https://www.ncbi.nlm.nih.gov/sra) and included the results in this repo for your comparison.
+Instead, some sample fastq files from the [SRA](https://www.ncbi.nlm.nih.gov/sra) recommended.
+These have gone through the "Grandeur" workflow and the results are included in this repo for your comparison.
 - [SRR7889058](https://www.ncbi.nlm.nih.gov/sra/?term=SRR7889058) : _Salmonella enterica_
 - [SRR11725329](https://www.ncbi.nlm.nih.gov/sra/?term=SRR11725329) : _Escherichia coli_
 - [SRR7738178](https://www.ncbi.nlm.nih.gov/sra/?term=SRR7738178) : _Shigella sonnei_